carbon-design-system/carbon-components-vue/packages/core/src/components/cv-date-picker/cv-date-picker-notes.md

 - placeholder: Shown when date picker is empty,
 - invalidMessage: Message displayed if invalid is true

+- value: can be
+  - Javascript Date
+  - String with a date matching the format based on the calendar options
+  - Object (kind === 'range' only): { startDate: val, endDate: val2 } where val and val2 are a javascript date or date string as per format option

 ## Slots

 invalid-message: Overrides the invalid message property